-Just like there are different microorganisms that cause most infections and diseases, they’re also the cause of different kinds of sexually transmitted diseases and infections, including bacterial STDs.
+We all know that microorganisms cause most infections.
+Bacteria are single-cell microorganisms that live on and inside people, animals and plants.
+An overabundance of a harmful bacteria causes infection.
+Bacteria are the cause of several sexually transmitted diseases and infections.
 Here’s a breakdown of what bacterial STDs are and which STDs are bacterial.

 What is a bacterial STD?